Sergeii971/epam.finalProject/README.md

 ### General Description <a name="description"></a>
   The web application provides the ability to make online car orders.
     The client, using the catalog, can choose a suitable option for himself in terms of parameters and price.
-    After confirming the order, the car is delivered to the point of issue, and the user receives a letter by e-mail stating that his order has arrived.
+    After confirming the order, the car is delivered to the point of issue, and the user receives a letter by Email stating that his order has arrived.
     After the customer pays for the selected car, the administrator marks the transaction as completed.

 [⬆️Table of contents](#contents)